anjana-codes/datafun-03-analytics/README.md

 - Add a .gitignore file to hold the .venv file so that the virtual environment is not included in the rest of the Python environment.

 ## Create Project Virtual Environment

 py -m venv .venv
 .venv\Scripts\Activate
 py -m pip install -r requirements.txt
-Install all required packages into local project virtual environment This installs the single required package that was held in the requirements.txt file - requests

 ## Git add and commit